EUROPE MARKETS: Luxury-goods Shares Lead Europe Higher As Traders Shake Off Rising Euro

 Continue Reading Below

-European stocks rebounded from a one-week low on Friday, almost erasing their weekly loss as traders ignored the continued rally in the euro and instead focused on upbeat updates from heavyweights AstraZeneca and LVMH.
+European stocks rebounded Friday, almost erasing a weekly loss as traders ignored the continued rally in the euro and instead focused on upbeat updates from heavyweights AstraZeneca and LVMH.

 What are markets doing?